Learn Chinese Pinyin — A Beginner's Guide

 One of the most useful pinyin rules

-After j, q, and x, the written letter u is pronounced like ü.
+After j, q, and x, the written letter u is always pronounced like ü.
 The same sound family also appears in yu, yue, yuan, and yun.
+Even though the following pinyin combinations use the üan construction, juan, quan, xuan, and yuan are written with a standard "u," not with the umlaut (ü).

 The letter i does not always sound the same

 Third tone + third tone: when two third tones come together, the first one usually sounds more like a second tone.
-That is why 你好 is written nǐ hǎo but usually pronounced more like ní hǎo.
+For instance, 你好 is written nǐ hǎo but usually pronounced more like ní hǎo.

 before a fourth tone: often changes to a rising tone before another fourth tone, so 不是 is commonly pronounced bú shì.